haochenlian/real-estate-assistant-IDX/week9/README.md

   messages isn't an evaluation.
 The next step is a labeled set of sample messages, including tricky phrasings like the two above, run through the model with the results recorded.
+- **One message gets one category.** The model returns a single label, and `mixed` is fixed to search + market, the one combination the handbook defines.
+A message that asks three things, such as *"Find homes in Pasadena, are prices rising there, and what does DOM mean?"*, still gets one label, and the extra question is dropped without telling the user.
+Other pairs, such as knowledge + market, aren't combined either.
+Supporting this would mean having the model split the message into sub-questions with one label each, then running the independent ones in parallel and the dependent ones in order (a recommendation needs the search results first).
 - **Recommendations use only Week 7's structured score (max 60).** The semantic 40 points would need an embedding call for every candidate listing on every request.
 - **Email is a placeholder** until the Week 11 approval-gated email agent exists.